swertz/momemta.github.io/docs/in-depth/new-module.md

 !!! note
     Only a subset of types are supported by `ParameterSet`.
 You can only store and retrieve `int64_t` (integers), `double` (floating point numbers), `bool`, `std::string`, `InputTag`, `ParameterSet`, as well as `std::vector` of any of the previous types.

-We will modify our module to remove the hardcoded `InputTag` and except the user to pass it as a parameter:
+We will modify our module to remove the hardcoded `InputTag` and require the user to pass it as a parameter:

 ```C++ hl_lines="4 5"
 class HelloWorldModule: public Module {